benroywillis/Dash-Automate/README.md

 # Dash Automate

-Dash Automate is an automation tool for the TraceAtlas toolchain.
-It uses the SLURM workload manager to generate static and dynamic program data and enter that data into a database.
+Dash Automate is an automation tool for the TraceAtlas toolchain using the SLURM workload manager.
+It also facilitates pushing data to Dash-Database.
 Only SLURM is supported.
 This program has only been tested on Ubuntu Server 18.04.

 ## Use
 To run simply type